 Once negotiated, the prosecutor and your lawyer will submit your deal to the judge who is hearing your case.
 In general, plea bargains are accepted by judges.
 The judge will then give you the sentence agreed upon in the plea bargain.
 However, the judge retains the right to turn your plea deal down.
 If that happens, he or she can force you to choose between negotiating another deal or going forward with a trial.

 There are advantages to you if you negotiate a plea.
 Your sentence will not be as severe as it could be if you went forward with a trial and were found guilty.
 And, you are spared the worry about what your sentence will be if you go to trial.Charge Bargaining and Sentence Bargaining

 To make the plea bargaining convenient, attorneys and judges segregate plea bargaining into types: sentence bargaining and charge bargaining.
 In the sentence bargaining, the prosecutor agrees to suggest a lighter sentence for specific allegations if the defendant pleads guilty or no contest.
 Charge bargaining means the prosecutor agrees to drop some charges in exchange for pleading guilty by the defendant.Plea Bargains Negotiation Process

-In any stage of the criminal justice process, plea bargaining can take place.
+In any stage of the criminal justice process in the Pittsburgh area, plea bargaining can take place.
 Generally, after the arrest of the defendant, and before the filing of criminal charges by the prosecutor, plea deals can be struck.
-A successful plea deal is executed by a professional Pittsburgh Criminal Lawyer like the attorneys at Sean Logue Law, who have experience in this process.Why Hire a Lawyer?
+A successful plea deal is executed by a professional Pittsburgh Lawyer like the attorneys at Sean Logue Law, who have experience in this process.Why Hire a Lawyer?